The following In-house Advisor practice note provides comprehensive and up to date legal information covering:

 The following jurisdictions are covered in this report:

-Australia; Belgium; China; Czech Republic; Germany; Hong Kong; India; Indonesia; Japan; Korea; Malta; Netherlands; Norway; Russia; Singapore; Spain; Sweden; Switzerland; Taiwan; United Arab Emirates; United Kingdom; United States.
+Austria; Belgium; China; Czech Republic; Germany; Gibraltar; Hong Kong; India; Indonesia; Ireland; Japan; Kenya; Korea; Netherlands; New Zealand; Singapore; South Africa; Spain; Sweden; Switzerland; Taiwan; United Arab Emirates; United Kingdom; United States

 Which activities trigger a licensing requirement in your jurisdiction?